thomashuang02/Showstop/README.md

   * configuration at line 39 of [List.js](./front-end/src/js/List.js?raw=true), usage at line 317.
 * (1 point) [Morgan](https://github.com/expressjs/morgan) as a server-side Javascript module, using its middleware for logging information about incoming server requests.
   * This is going to make debugging my server a fair bit easier.
 Used in [app.js](./src/app.js?raw=true)
-* (1 point) [cors](https://www.npmjs.com/package/cors) as server-side Javascript middleware to allow my front-end and back-end to communicate with one another.
-  * This is going to make debugging my server a fair bit easier.
-Used in [app.js](./src/app.js?raw=true)
 * (1 point) [cookie-parser](https://www.npmjs.com/package/cookie-parser) as a server-side Javascript module for ease of managing cookies, particularly for stuff like dark-mode.
   * cookies read in [App.js](./front-end/src/js/App.js?raw=true) and [Login.js](./front-end/src/js/Login.js?raw=true), read and written in [List.js](./front-end/src/js/List.js?raw=true)
 * (1 point) [passport](https://www.npmjs.com/package/passport) and [passport-local](http://www.passportjs.org/packages/passport-local/) as a server-side Javascript module for authentication a nd specifying a local strategy for it.